 But sometimes Disney transportation isn’t convenient – such as when you want to go from one resort to another, or when you want to get to a theme park for an early morning breakfast reservation.

 In the past, the only alternative to Disney transportation in these situations was a taxi.
 Taxis are convenient, but they can quickly drive up the cost of your vacation!
-Now Disney guests have another option, thanks to ride-sharing services such as Uber and Lyft.

 If you’ve never used Uber or Lyft before, I’ll walk you through how they work in this post.
 I’ll also share tips for using Uber & Lyft at the theme parks, Disney resorts, and Orlando area airports, as well as my personal experience with rides (which have been almost entirely positive).